revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 ---

-45. If reducers do not start before all mappers finish, then why does the progress on MapReduce job shows something like Map (50%) Reduce (10%)?
+45.If reducers do not start before all mappers finish, then why does the progress on MapReduce job shows something like Map (50%) Reduce (10%)?
 Why is reducers progress percentage displayed when mapper is not finished yet?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)